publicdocs/uscode/assets/md/titles/usc23/us/usc/t23/ch3/m__us_usc_t23_s327.md

         (1)  __In general__  __.—__

-        To ensure compliance by a State with any agreement of the State under subsection (c) (including compliance by the State with all Federal laws for which responsibility is assumed under subsection (a)(2)), for each State participating in the program under this section, the Secretary shall conduct—
+        To ensure compliance by a State with any agreement of the State under subsection (c) (including compliance by the State with all Federal laws for which responsibility is assumed under subsection (a)(2)), for each State participating in the program under this section, the Secretary shall—

+            (A) not later than 180 days after the date of execution of the agreement, meet with the State to review implementation of the agreement and discuss plans for the first annual audit;

-            (A) semiannual audits during each of the first 2 years of State participation; and
+            (B) conduct annual audits during each of the first 4 years of State participation; and

-            (B) annual audits during each of the third and fourth years of State participation.
+            (C) ensure that the time period for completing an annual audit, from initiation to completion (including public comment and responses to those comments), does not exceed 180 days.

         (2) __Public availability and comment.—__